 With Maribor’s domination of the Slovenian game following Olimpija’s demise, the rivalry between the Dragons and Maribor’s Viole is as intense as ever – while on the pitch, Ljubljana wins since 2005 were few and far between until recent success.

 Bežigrad, meanwhile, remains a ruin, strangled in weeds, hardly an apt memorial for the greatest moment in Slovenian football history.
 In November 1999, Ljubljana-born Milenko Ačimović lobbed the Ukrainian goalkeeper late in the game of a Euro 2000 play-off here.
 The goal helped take Slovenia to their first major finals, the highpoint of the domestic game after independence from Yugoslavia in 1991.

 But there’s more than football history surrounding Bežigrad.
 As a stadium, it was designed by Jože Plečnik, the country’s greatest architect, who also worked on Prague Castle and Ljubljana’s landmark Triple Bridge.
 Built between the wars for a Czech-based sports organisation, Bežigrad became the home of the newly founded Olimpija Ljubljana from 1945.

-Olimpija were formed from the ashes of SK Ljubljana, themselves created from the two main local clubs for the pre-war era, Illirija and Primorje.
-Illirija still exist, based at the sports park of the same name and holding their own in the central division of the third flight.
+Olimpija were formed from the ashes of SK Ljubljana, themselves created from the two main local clubs for the pre-war era, Ilirija and Primorje.
+Ilirija still exist, based at the sports park of the same name and holding their own in the central division of the third flight.

 Olimpija competed with the likes of Red Star Belgrade and Dinamo Zagreb in the top Yugoslav league from the mid 1960s to the early 1980s, even making early rounds of European competitions.
 But Ljubljana was a relative backwater in the overall Yugoslav set-up, staging only two internationals in 70 years and contributing few players to the national side.